weetmuts/beak/README.md

 ```
 For example:
+/home/you/Work/rclonesrc/a lot of files and subdirectories
-/sources/myproject/a lot of files and subdirectories
+/home/you/Work/gamesrc/a lot of files and subdirectories
+/home/you/Work/only the two subdirectories above.
 becomes
+/home/you/Work/rclonesrc/s01.tar y01.tar z01.gz
+/home/you/Work/gamesrc/s01.tar y01.tar z01.gz
-/sources/myproject/s01.tar z01.gz
+/home/you/Work/y01.tar z01.gz
 ```

 The order and selection of the chunky directories is deterministic (and depth first),